-Seizing on trends from Europe and the US, Toye installed the very latest equipment and the thumping music dragged in the punters.
+Seizing on trends from overseas, Toye installed the very latest equipment.
+Thumping music dragged in the punters.

 In 1969 Toye lived in Twine Street, Spring Hill with her pommie boyfriend Ian, and Gloria Swanson’s sister Pam.

-She opened another gay bar in Adelaide Street on lower level of the Union Club Hotel.
+She opened another gay bar in Adelaide Street on the lower level of the Union Club Hotel.

-When your correspondent learnt that many of Brisbane’s most notorious queens resided in eleven of the twelve flats of Wickham Terrace’s Pink Palace, conveniently adjacent to Twine Street, I wasted no time renting a room in Flat 2 from the wonderful Shirley Bassey — not the Shirley Bassey, you understand, but Shirley Bassey, the Innisfail version.
+While only young, your correspondent learnt that Brisbane’s most notorious queens inhabited eleven of the twelve flats of Wickham Terrace’s Pink Palace.
+I immediately rented a room from the wonderful Shirley Bassey — not the Shirley Bassey, you understand, but Shirley Bassey, the Innisfail version.

-Toye’s relationship with Ian deteriorated and she fled to Melbourne to open a gay bar at the London Hotel.
+At about this time, Toye’s relationship with Ian deteriorated.
+She fled to Melbourne and opened a gay bar at that city’s London Hotel.

-Previously, ‘Madam’ (as I respectfully called her) generously took this blushing, junior bush princess under her wing and introduced me to Bill and Gloria Bothwell (Mrs B to the gay community) and I filled in at Toye’s job until it was safe for her to return (just under a year).
+Previously, ‘Madam’ (as I respectfully called her) generously took this blushing, junior bush princess under her wing.
+She introduced me to Bill and Gloria Bothwell, Mrs B to the gay community, at the Union Club.
+I, therefore, filled in for Toye until a year later when circumstances allowed her safe return.

 To celebrate that momentous occasion, I purchased a small black tennis frock and plastic jewellery from Coles for the “SHE’S BACK” party.